swvanderlaan/qklearn/README.md

 #Comment lines may start with '#' or '//'.
 Comments cannot occur 'in-line'
 //The project path is a required parameter.
 Always use ABSOLUTE paths to prevent errors. project_path	/home/myproject
-//The data_file parameter is also an ABSOLUTE path
+//The data_file parameter is also an ABSOLUTE path.
+The datafile should be a pickled Pandas DataFrame. data_file	/home/some_data_file.pkl
 //The experiment name will be converted to upper-case and non-filesystem safe characters are converted to underscores (below will become MY_COOL_ML_EXPERIMENT) experiment_name	My cool ML experiment
 //Specify the number of cross-validation folds using KCV:
 KCV	30
 //Specify the numer of parallel jobs to execute using n_jobs.
 Ideally, this is the number of cores on the compute node n_jobs	12
+//Specify the target variable in the data file.
+This is used
 ```

 You can run an experiment using a predefined config file following the rules described above (e.g. `config.txt`) as follows: